cangulo-nugets/cangulo.changelog.github.io/docs/1-idea.md

 * My projects follow [Semantic Versioning.](https://semver.org)
 * All PR contain [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), they set the release type (_major_, _minor_ or _fix_).

-At this point, the problem I have is _cangulo.nuke.releasecreator_ doesn't document the changes.
+At this point, the problem I have is _cangulo.nuke.releasecreator_ doesn't document the changes introduced on every release.

-## Definitions

-* The changes are simply the commit messages, excluding any commit type as _major, fix, docs_.
-See [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
-* The changes will be stored here:
+### Changes

+I consider any commit message as `fix: Solved bug in the TransactionsController` a change introduced.
+My goal is to have them in:
-  1. The GH release notes.
-Those are written in markdown (MD).
+  1. The GH release notes on every version released, [example](https://github.com/fluentassertions/fluentassertions/releases/tag/6.2.0).
+  2. The Changelog, this a Markdown file where all the changes are listed and grouped per version. [example](https://github.com/cangulo-nugets/cangulo.changelog/blob/main/CHANGELOG.md)
-  2. The changelog, is a MD file named: `changelog.md` (simple, right?)
+     1. File name: `changelog.md` (simple, right?)
+     2. Order: recent notes at the top

 ## Approach